 - Close Command Prompt.

-According to users, Guest account is just disabled, and you can enable it simply by using this command.
-Few users reported that this method might not work until you make one more change in Local Group Policy Editor.
-Even if you enable Guest account by using Command Prompt, you won’t be able to log in to it due to certain policy.
-Fortunately, you can change this setting easily by following these steps:
+According to users, the Guest account is just disabled, and you can enable it simply by using this command.
+A few users reported that this method might not work until you make one more change in Local Group Policy Editor as shown below:

-- In right pane locate Deny log on locally policy and double click it open its properties.
+- In the right pane, locate Deny log on locally policy, and double click it to open its properties.

 - Click Apply and OK to save changes.